endriVV/koWloon-generic-notes/README.md

 # koWloon (generic) notes

-Kgn is an app with notes inside notes all the way down to more notes. <br />
+Kgn is an app with notes inside notes all the way down to more notes 📝 <br />
-It's really all there is to it 📝
+First time users might want to read the [Tutorial](https://github.com/endriVV/koWloon-generic-notes/wiki/Basic-Tutorial).

 # Notice: